IISCAditayTripathi/Face_classification_PCA/README.md

-# Dimensionality Reduction and face classification using PCA
+# Dimensionality Reduction and face classification using PCA on AT&T Face dataset.
 This is a numpy based implementation of PCA for dimensionality reduction and image classification using K-Nearest-Neighbors.
 - To run the program in default mode run:
 ```